mmmarceleza/My-Learning-Tracker/content/Network/network.md

 | Class D | 1110 | not defined | not defined | 224.0.0.0 | 239.255.255.255 | not defined |
 | Class E | 1111 | not defined | not defined | 240.0.0.0 | 255.255.255.255 | not defined |

+Class D is reserved for multicast and cannot be used for regular unicast traffic.
+Class E is reserved and cannot be used on the public Internet.

 ### Bit-wise representation